• Skip to primary navigation

 Bowl of cubed butternut squash, with peel, seeds, etc. strewn around it.

-• Butternut squash: Use a small to medium butternut squash; about 2-2½ pounds.
+• Use a small to medium butternut squash; about 2-2½ pounds.
 You can get 3-4 cups of cubed butternut squash from a 2½-pound squash.

 • You can often buy precut butternut cubes at Costco.
 You need about 3-4 cups (about 2 pounds) of cubed butternut for this recipe.

-• The perfect squash combo for this recipe is a ~45-ounce butternut and a ~25 ounce red kuri squash.
+TIP: The perfect squash combo for this recipe is a ~45-ounces butternut squash and a ~25 ounce red kuri squash.

 How to Make this Easy Butternut Soup Recipe

 Arrange peeled squash cubes or chunks on parchment-lined baking tray.
-(You can also leave the peel on and remove it after the squash is cooked.)
+(If you cut chunks, you can leave the peel on and remove it after the squash is cooked.)

 Drizzle with olive oil and season with half of the spice mixture.
 Set the rest of the spice mix aside for later.